UCSD-E4E/stingray-ui/src/mission_controller/README.md

   * Lawnmower: allows user to input a survey area, choose path options, and specify waypoints
   * 3D Mapping: Exact functionality TBD, but will involve selecting survey volume, waypoints, and path options
   * ROV Mode: Navigation/path planning controlled by human operator, but gives options for which sensors should remain active and whether robot should still use vSLAM to build a map
+  * Demo Mode: Allows user to select from premade demos

 ##### Survey Options: based on specified mission type
   * Lawnmower